0xFA32/flow-top-talker/README.md

 ### TODO

 1. Calculate avg throughput.
-2. Cache padding in FlowKey.
-3. Add more filters to the tool.
+2. Add more filters to the tool.